On this page

 Device ID lifecycle

-The SDK initializes the device ID in the following order, with the device ID being set to the first valid value encountered:
+The SDK initializes the device ID in the following order.
+The SDK sets the device ID to the first valid value encountered:

-2. ADID if useAdvertisingIdForDeviceId is enabled and required module is installed.
-Learn more
+2. ADID if useAdvertisingIdForDeviceId is enabled and the required module is installed.
+Refer to Advertiser ID.

-3. App Set ID with an S appended if useAppSetIdForDeviceId is enabled and required module is installed.
-Learn more
+3. App Set ID with an S appended if useAppSetIdForDeviceId is enabled and the required module is installed.
+Refer to App Set ID.

 One user with multiple devices

-A single user may have multiple devices, each having a different device ID.
+A single user may have multiple devices, each with a different device ID.
 To ensure coherence, set the user ID consistently across all these devices.
-Even though the device IDs differ, Amplitude can still merge them into a single Amplitude ID, thus identifying them as a unique user.
+Even though the device IDs differ, Amplitude can still merge them into a single Amplitude ID and identify them as a unique user.

 Transfer to a new device

-It's possible for multiple devices to have the same device ID when a user switches to a new device.
-When transitioning to a new device, users often transfer their applications along with other relevant data.
+Multiple devices may have the same device ID when a user switches to a new device.
+When users transition to a new device, they often transfer their applications along with other relevant data.
 The specific transferred content may vary depending on the application.
 In general, it includes databases and file directories associated with the app.
-However, the exact items included depend on the app's design and the choices made by the developers.
-If databases or file directories have been backed up from one device to another, the device ID stored within them may still be present.
-Consequently, if the SDK attempts to retrieve it during initialization, different devices might end up using the same device ID.
+However, the exact items included depend on the app's design and the choices that the developers make.
+If databases or file directories were backed up from one device to another, the device ID stored within them may still be present.
+As a result, if the SDK attempts to retrieve the device ID during initialization, different devices might end up using the same device ID.

 Get the device ID